The universe as we know it just got a little bit denser.

 This surprise can be quickly tempered after hearing a quote from the British science fiction comedy Red Dwarf:

-"Well, the thing about a black hole - its main distinguishing feature - is it's black.
-And the thing about space, the colour of space, your basic space colour, is it's black.
-So how are you supposed to see them?"Of course!
+"Well, the thing about a black hole - its main distinguishing feature -Of course!
 In order to find the black holes, the Berkeley scientists didn't simply point them out through a telescope.
 They measured the stellar velocities of nearby objects that they could see - stars!